ITA-Solar/solo-spice-ql/README.md

 ## TODO:

-- make it possible to view movies using ximovie (e.g. in xwhisker and/or directly in object)
+- make it possible to view movies using ximovie (e.g. in xwhisker, xdetector and/or directly in object)
 - implement calibration in object and/or getwindata
 - get some numbers for gain, yield and dark current for error calculation in getwindata
 - check position keywords for axis, when those are displayed in pixels (PXBEGx, PXENDx)
+- check for windows with binned data, including Intensity windows